Goat Farm & Agriculture

 It has been said, “If you give a man a fish, he’ll eat for a day.
 Teach him how to fish and he will eat forever.”
 With this motto, it is our desire to train local residents basic agriculture skills and principles so they can in turn provide for their families.
 The goal for establishing a goat farm as well as agricultural farming is to teach husbandry and training in raising goats for dairy.
 This undertaking will be a part of our Technical Institute training program.

 A 2-acre parcel of land was purchased in the community of Chamette, not far from our current main campus, for the purpose of establishing the goat farm.
 A perimeter wall was almost completely constructed, when the January 12 earthquake caused it to collapse.
-Plans are to rebuild the wall and build a barn and farming facility for housing goats, as well as milking and processing natural cheeses.
-The goat farm is not yet in operation.
+The wall has been rebuilt and the land planted for grass grazing plots to do graze rotations for the goats.
+Goat barns have been built for our male goat and our mother goats, as well as a quarantine area for new goats just coming in to the farm.

 Funding for the goat farm has been largely sponsored by Farm House Natural Cheeses, Agassiz, BC.